sakurazz/algorithms-with-illustrations/stories/dp-to-dfs-416.md

 # Space: O(len(cache))
 # 416. Partition Equal Subset Sum
 '''
 Why better than DP?
-Cause we cache what we need instead of all conditions.
+Cause we only cache what we need (valid states) instead of all continuous states .
 '''

 class Solution(object):